 - After Memorial Day; excluding Commencement (5/30/17 through 6/15/17)

 To be eligible to purchase campus parking permits students must be a:

-- junior or senior status student (with 90 or more units), including those who live in University housing.
+- junior or senior status student (with 90 or more units at the beginning of Fall Quarter in the year they wish to purchase a permit), including those who live in University housing.

 - commuting student that does not live in University housing (includes freshmen and sophomore students as long as they don't live in a University housing facility).